Menu

 What is Graphic EQ?

 A graphic EQ consists of a set vertical sliders (level controls) from 5 up to 30 in a horizontal row.
 Each fader corresponds to a frequency band where the indicated frequency is the center or peak frequency of that band.
-The low frequencies usually start on left going right to higher frequencies.
+The low frequencies usually start on the left going right to higher frequencies.
 Each slider controls the amount of boost or cut for that frequency band.
 The center position of the slider is the zero position where that frequency is neither boosted nor cut.
 These frequencies are labeled in the standard unit of frequency Hz (Hertz) and kHz (Kilo Hertz or 1000Hz) as opposed to the more common bass/mid/treble format.
 It is important that you take the time to become familiar with each frequency and how it affects your sound.

 75Hz: you can consider this a bass control.
 Affects the bottom end of your tone and can make it more boomy when boosted.